glaphire/interview_questions_and_answers/src/symfony/answers/Design_patterns_examples_in_symfony_and_doctrine.md

 - Observer+Mediator - in EventDispatcher component
 - Command bus - in Messenger component
-- Factory - as part of service container settings; in HttpKernel\ControllerMetadata\ArgumentMetadataFactory [documentation](https://symfony.com/doc/current/service_container/factories.html)
+- Factory - as part of service container settings; in HttpKernel\ControllerMetadata\ArgumentMetadataFactory
+- Composite - in Forms Component - (the way of Form parts are rendered) [documentation](https://symfony.com/doc/current/service_container/factories.html)

 ## Doctrine